Alpaca Farming | Homesteading

 OVERVIEW:

-Raising alpacas used to be seen as a sure investment for homesteading today and farming.
+Keeping alpacas for profit used to be seen as a sure investment for homesteading today and farming.
 High returns were promised with alpaca investment in raising and keeping alpacas, and many believed that they would make a lot of money in the process, without doing a proper alpaca business plan and thorough investigation.

-Unfortunately, those who went ahead with alpaca investment, outlaying thousands for top breeders in the hope that they would get rich quick have found that this has not been so, and the price of alpacas has become far more affordable for those who just want to keep alpacas as pets.
+Unfortunately, those who went ahead keeping alpacas for profit, outlaying thousands for top breeders in the hope that they would get rich quick have found that this has not been so, and the price of alpacas has become far more affordable for those who just want to keep alpacas as pets or raising alpacas for wool

 The Suri will produce about 2.5 kg of fleece after being shorn, and the Huacayas will produce about 2-3.5 kg of fleece.

 Alpacas are ideal animals for the small homestead.
+There really is joy in keeping alpacas as they are an easy care livestock.
 They are hardy, generally disease-resistant and they thrive in every weather condition imaginable.
 They are good with children and therefore alpacas make excellent pets.
-They almost always give birth during daylight hours,
+They almost always give birth during daylight hours, and is a novel experience for the kids, and also less stressful for mom and dad!

 Because alpacas are such a gentle farm animal they are the ideal homestead animal to keep as a pet and the nice thing is that they last a lot longer than your budgie or hamster will - they live 15-25 years.